trothr/chicory/Hurdles.md

 ## `sysctl`

-Linux broke the traditional use of symbolic links with `fs.protected_hardlinks` and `fs.protected_symlinks` kernel settings.
+Linux broke the traditional use of symbolic links with the `fs.protected_hardlinks` and `fs.protected_symlinks` kernel settings.
 These magical settings, particularly the latter, prevent most users from following a symbolic link which is owned by another user (other than root).

 If you want to use Chicory entirely as the administrator, then these new kernel settings should not be a problem.
-But if you want non-admin users to use Chicory without privileges, then disable these settings with
+But if you want non-admin users to use Chicory without privileges (without admin intervention), then disable these settings with

     sudo sysctl -w fs.protected_hardlinks=0
     sudo sysctl -w fs.protected_symlinks=0

+For convenience, a reference `/etc/sysctl.d/99-traditional` file is included in the project.

 ## Mac Darwin and `/usr/opt`